Right Side NGO: Organization

 Right Side NGO was founded on 25 January 2016 by Lilit Martirosyan, an Armenian LGBTQ+ rights activist.
 The organization seeks to promote human rights protection for transgender citizens and for transgender sex workers and other sex workers in Armenia.
 The organization additionally supports creating a more equitable and tolerant society, increasing knowledge of health and safety for sex workers, raising HIV prevention awareness, challenging negative stigmas, and advocating for legal reforms and labour rights.

 The NGO also provides legal, social, and psychological services to the community, holds annual "trans camp" events, vocational education trainings and courses, capacity building workshops and seminars, and various awareness raising campaigns throughout Armenia.
 The organization works closely with Pink Armenia on related LGBTQ+ matters, including advocating for easier gender self-identification.

 International cooperation

-Right Side NGO has established cooperative relations with diplomatic missions, UN agencies, the Council of Europe, and other intergovernmental, non-governmental, international, local organizations and networks.
+Right Side NGO has established cooperative relations with diplomatic missions, United Nations agencies, the Council of Europe, and other intergovernmental, non-governmental, international, local organizations and networks.
+Right Side NGO is a member of the European Sex Workers' Rights Alliance.